IntuitionLabs

 This concentration gives the Big Three enormous influence over drug pricing, pharmacy reimbursements, and the structure of insurance benefits.
 Our review of the literature and data shows that while PBMs argue they save costs, many stakeholders contend that PBM practices (rebate retention, spread pricing, preferential networks) have often benefited insurers and PBMs more than patients or pharmacies.
 The House Oversight Committee’s 2024 report bluntly accused the largest PBMs of “anticompetitive behavior” to the detriment of payers and patients ([9]).
 Evidence such as the FTC’s specialty drug markup report ([10]) and numerous state investigations underscores that PBM incentives can clash with public goals of affordability and transparency.

-In conclusion, the U.S. PBM market is effectively controlled by three giant firms.
-Their market share statistics, business strategies, and recent controversies (FTC action, legislation, etc.) all point to a need for careful monitoring and possibly regulatory adjustment.
+In conclusion, the U.S. PBM market remains effectively controlled by three giant firms, but the regulatory landscape has shifted dramatically.
+Their market share statistics, business strategies, and recent controversies – including the FTC's Express Scripts settlement, the DOJ's UnitedHealth investigation, and the landmark 2026 federal PBM reform law – mark a turning point from decades of minimal oversight to comprehensive regulation.
 This report has compiled extensive data, expert analyses, and real-world examples to provide a detailed picture of who these PBMs are, how they operate, and why their dominance matters.
-Any approaches to improve drug affordability must reckon with the power wielded by these three companies.
+As the industry adapts to mandatory transparency, rebate pass-through, and flat-fee compensation, the coming years will determine whether these reforms genuinely lower drug costs and improve pharmacy access for American patients.

 Sources: This report draws on healthcare industry analyses ([1]) ([23]) ([24]), peer-reviewed studies ([19]) ([4]), regulatory reports ([9]) ([10]), and news coverage ([49]) ([48]).
 All claims are supported by these sources as cited above.